-The Edgar Diabetes and Obesity Research Centre invites you to a one-day symposium at the University of Otago, Wellington, on Friday 20 September:
+The Edgar Diabetes and Obesity Research Centre held a one-day symposium at the University of Otago, Wellington, on Friday 20 September:

 From Evidence to Everyday: Translating nutrition research for a healthy Aotearoa

-Join us for a fascinating lineup of topics exploring how nutrition research is interpreted by health professionals, the media, policymakers, the community, and ultimately makes its way into our everyday food choices.
+A fascinating lineup of topics explored how nutrition research is interpreted by health professionals, the media, policymakers, the community, and ultimately makes its way into our everyday food choices.

 Date: Friday 20 September, 2019